FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ReactDOM.render(<App/>, document.querySelector('#root'));
 ```

 Navigate to `localhost:3000` and confirm that everything is working properly.
 React automatically re-renders based on changes you have made, so there is no need to start or restart your server as long as you have kept it running from earlier.
 If you are not seeing a re-render, check your console for any errors, or confirm that your react server is still running with `npm start`.
+Also, be sure that the HTML container in `client/public/index.html` is set to the id of `root`!
+(This ships automatically with `create-react-app`)

 Now we will work on some conditional rendering, to make sure our state is updating properly.
 If a user is logged in, we are going to display their email with a greeting.
 We won't send a request to the Express server quite yet, we will just mock this at first to create the necessary components.